Xv-yn/University/COMP3308/week3.md

                             path_cost + heuristic_value
     - To handle ties, the first node added to the queue is chosen first

+f(n) is also called the f-value.
+This is basically an estimate of the distance of the entire path.

+Using an example, say I'm at the start of a walking path.
+On estimate I need to walk 10 kilometers to reach the end.
+In this scenario, the path cost = 0 and the heuristic value = 10, thus, the f-value = 10
+- path cost = 0 because I haven't walked any distance yet
+- heuristic value = 10 because I think I need to walk 10 km
+- f-value = 10, which the total path distance I need to walk from start to end

+Now that I'm halfway, I have already walked 5 kilometers.
+Looking at the estimate I need to walk another 5 kilometers to reach the end.
+In this scenario, the path cost = 5 and the heuristic value = 5, thus, the f-value = 10
+- path cost = 5 because I have already walked 5 kilometers
+- heuristic value = 5 because I think I need to walk another 5 km to reach the end
+- f-value = 10, which is still the total path distance I need to walk from start to end

 ## Admissible Heuristics
 Each node in a graph/tree is given a heuristic value (calculated by the evaluation function).